• Skip to primary navigation

 Electrical devices that are designed for use in a bathroom will have an IP rating.
 These include extractor fans, heaters, pumps and lighting.
 Shaver Sockets are not IP rated, but they are a special case as described above.

-Devices that can be used in bathrooms need to be low Voltage.
-There are two classes:
+Devices that can be used in bathrooms need to be low Voltage and in terms of this there are two classes:

 Circuit Protection is Bathrooms